jnozzi/cocoadev.com/markdown/NSNull.md

-General/NSNull is the General/FoundationKit's equivalent of nil and NULL.
+NSNull is the FoundationKit's equivalent of nil and NULL.
 It's used as a placeholder in collections which do not allow you to set an item to nil.
-See also: General/FoundationCollections
+See also: FoundationCollections

 ----